-The basic outline of the algorithm for generating points is: \begin{itemize} \item Set $\Delta_{\text{feasible}}$ to the largest $\Delta_{\text{gap}}$ with a feasible point. \item Explore parameters at $\Delta_{\text{feasible}}$ to find the size of the island there.
-If there are any corners of parameter space left to map out, return one point from there.
-(Section \ref{subsec:exploring}) \item If the island at $\Delta_{\text{feasible}}$ is thoroughly mapped out, generate one point at a higher gap.
-(Section \ref{subsec:jumping}) \end{itemize}
+The basic outline of the algorithm for generating points is: \begin{itemize} \item Set $\Delta_{\text{allowed}}$ to the largest $\Delta_{\text{gap}}$ with an allowed point. \item Explore parameters at $\Delta_{\text{allowed}}$ to find the size of the island there.
+If there are any corners of parameter space left to map out, return one point from there (Section \ref{subsec:exploring}). \item If the island at $\Delta_{\text{allowed}}$ is thoroughly mapped out, generate one point at a higher gap (Section \ref{subsec:jumping}). \end{itemize}

-The non-gap dimensions ($\Delta_{\phi}, \Delta_{s}$) are represented as regular floating-point numbers, while the gap dimension ($\Delta_{\text{gap}}$) is represented as a 64 bit integer.
+The non-gap dimensions ($\Delta_{\phi}, \Delta_{s}$) are represented as regular floating-point numbers, while the gap dimension ($\Delta_{\text{gap}}$) has been rescaled to a 64 bit integer.
 This reduces numerical errors where two points at very similar gaps are mistakenly considered to be at the same gap.

-\texttt{tiptop} will not return a point in two cases: \begin{itemize} \item The current gap $\Delta_{\text{feasible}}$ might be fully explored, but it needs to know the outcome of some in-progress points to be sure.
+\texttt{tiptop} will not return a point in two cases: \begin{itemize} \item The current gap $\Delta_{\text{allowed}}$ might be fully explored, but it needs to know the outcome of some in-progress points to be sure.